 We’re often reminded of the cliché “the children are our future,” but we rarely take a moment to think about what that really means.
-Educating our youth by encouraging their mental and physical growth and providing them with the tools they need to succeed are vital when attempting to create a better future for our world.
+It’s important to foster mental and physical growth in kids through learning; and to provide them with the tools they need to succeed.
 This is something that LifeCamp firmly believes.

 For this episode of Life & Living with Joanna Gagis, Director of LifeCamp Eddie Franz visited the set to talk to Joanna Gagis about his summer day camp, which takes kids out of the city of Newark and puts them on 90 acres of farmland.